thetwit4u/nike-cch-workflow-orchestrator/workflow-orchestrator/cdk/examples/security-and-access-config.md

 ### 2. Auto-Created Mock Queue for Development

-In development environments (`env=dev`), a mock capability queue is automatically created:
+In development environments (`env=st`), a mock capability queue is automatically created:

 ```
 cch-flow-orchestrator-mock-capability-queue-dev-USERNAME